By Paul Schmidt

 - Integrations or an open API to connect with other key ABM platforms

 Mapping the landscape of the account—as well as your strategic communication plan—is an essential part of ABM.
 The tools that are best for you depend on the CRM you use because there are quite a few plug-ins and integrations that streamline account mapping in your CRM.
 Some common tools include:

 - OrgChartHub (HubSpot only)

-- Org chart building tools, like Google Slides or Pingboard, that can help organize and map accounts
+- Org chart building tools, like Google Slides or Miro, that can help organize and map accounts

-When building out profiles of key people within accounts, you will need additional data and information about those people.
-You will also need to understand the specific account and key aspects of the company like what's in their technology stack.
+When building out profiles of key people within accounts, you will need additional data and information about those businesses and people.
+You will also need to understand the specific account and key aspects of the company, such as what's in their technology stack.
 As you look to enrich your data, there are several technologies available, including:

-As you select this type of technology, there are a few important things to keep in mind:
+As you explore this type of technology, there are a few important things to keep in mind:

 - Most are priced around the volume of contacts and data calls.

 - Accuracy varies, even on the best of these platforms, so validation by your sales team is important.